simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

 Wise intercourses---one sees clearer from above.
 Instead of petty quarrels of denunciation, history recalls to us truly international ties.
 It is pointed out as a historical fact that a Mongolian Bogdo-Khan was saved from illness by the "appearance of Nicholas."
 This is averred by the Mongolian Khutukhtus, whose knowledge is considered very high.
-All is full of signs, only do not overlook them, Observe keenly and joyously, and flexibly.
+All is full of signs, only do not overlook them.
+Observe keenly and joyously, and flexibly.

 <a id="36">**36 ALTAI-HIMALAYA**</a>